Skip directly to content

 Gompa

-We now have multiple options for attending in person or tuning in online to hear Geshe-la's encouraging wisdom:
+We have multiple options for attending in person or tuning in online to hear the meditations:

-* At home: We offer the teachings via both Zoom and YouTube streaming.
+* At home: join us via either Zoom or YouTube streaming.

 Watch the teaching on YouTube online streaming.